Background pattern

 How to use the inhaler

-IMPORTANT: do not perform steps2 to 5 too quickly.
+IMPORTANT: do not perform steps 2 to 5 too quickly.

 To avoid a fungal infection in the mouth and throat, rinse your mouth or gargle with water without swallowing or brush your teeth after each use of the inhaler.

-When to acquire a new inhaler
+When to obtain a new inhaler

 Cleaning the Trydonis inhaler

-1.Do not remove the container from the inhaler or use water or other liquids to clean it.
+1. Do not remove the pressurized container from the inhaler, and do not use water or other liquids to clean it.

-2.Remove the protective cap from the mouthpiece by pulling it away from the inhaler.
+2. Remove the protective cap from the mouthpiece by pulling it to separate it from the inhaler.

-3.Clean the mouthpiece and inhaler inside and out with a clean and dry cloth or paper towel.
+3. Clean the inside and outside of the mouthpiece and inhaler with a clean, dry cloth or paper towel.

 If you use more Trydonis than you should

-Inform your doctor if you have used more Trydonis than you should and if you experience any of these symptoms.
+Tell your doctor if you have used more Trydonis than you should and if you experience any of these symptoms.
 Your doctor may want to perform some blood tests.

 If you forget to use Trydonis

 Use it as soon as you remember.
-If it is almost time for the next dose, do not administer the missed dose, but only the next dose at the correct time.
+If it is almost time for the next dose, do not take the missed dose, but only the next dose at the correct time.
 Do not double the dose.

-If you interrupt the treatment with Trydonis
+If you interrupt treatment with Trydonis

 It is essential to use Trydonis every day.
-Do not interrupt the treatment with Trydonis or reduce the dose, even if you feel better or do not have symptoms.
+Do not interrupt treatment with Trydonis or reduce the dose, even if you feel better or do not have symptoms.
 If you want to do this, consult your doctor.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-Inform your doctor immediately
+Tell your doctor immediately

 • fever or chills